-A short and very picturesque circuit in Bouddi National Park, with some of the best views in the park and a stop at beautiful Maitland Bay.
+A short and very picturesque circuit in Bouddi National Park, combining the Bullimah Spur Track and Maitland Bay Track.
+Some of the best views in the park and a stop at beautiful Maitland Bay.

 There are a few ways to get to Maitland Bay, the “jewel” (I would argue) of the Bouddi National Park.
 One of these is the Bouddi Coastal Walk, which I did a few weeks ago, and is one of my regular walks.
 Today I’m taking a much shorter route, going down via the Bullimah Spur (on the aptly named Bullimah Spur Track) and back up the main Maitland Bay Track.